ECU investigates building connected to five professor deaths

-Dr. Karin Zipf is a history professor at East Carolina University.
-She’s also the president of EC U’s chapter of the American Association of University Professors.
+Zipf is a history professor at East Carolina University.
+She’s also the president of ECU’s chapter of the American Association of University Professors.
 AAUP is calling on the university to look into recent cancer deaths.

 “I first became acutely aware of it in 2019 after the fourth death who was also a close colleague of mine,” she said.